 Note that the Gutenberg editor has been integrated directly into the WordPress Administrator dashboard as of WordPress version 5.0.
 It is now the default WordPress editor.

 Congratulations!
 You now know how to set the Featured Image in the Gutenberg Editor.
 For more information on using Gutenberg, check out our other Gutenberg articles in the Editing Pages category.
+If you are interested in a complete WordPress website builder solution, we recommend checking out our BoldGrid themes and plugins for WordPress.

 200+ Design Templates + 1 Kick-ass SuperTheme